mrjohnsonalexander-zz/vibes/README.md

 admin, firstadopter, secondadopter, thirdadopter, forthadopter, and fifthadopter.

 The following capabilities are enabled:
-- Can register as a vibe user with username being default profile preferred name.
+- Can register with username being default profile preferred name.
-- Can create/edit a vibe.
+- Can create/edit a vibe but can not edit vibe's user didn't create.
 - Can view all community created vibes sorted by date on index page.
-- Can click any username to view their profile
+- Can click any vibe creator's username to view their profile
+- Can click any vibe image to view detail view.
+- Can toggle cheers to vibes.
-- Profile shows vibes created by that member, Fan/Follow Counts, and "Become a Fan" or "Stop Being a fan" button when viewing profiles that are not the current user.
+- Profile shows Fan/Follow Counts, and "Become a Fan" or "Stop Being a fan" button when viewing profiles that are not the current user.

 # Next things todo:
-- Enable users to toggle cheers to vibes.
 - Enable users to comment on vibes.
+- Enable users toggling being a fan of a profile.
+- Enable autoscolling of Vibes on main page
+- Enable sending/replying/archiving direct messages
 - Enable searching vibes that are sorted by date.
 - Enable users to post reviews of vibes (more detail than a comment)
-- Enable users toggling being a fan of a profile.
 - Enable profiles to list all: vibes/reviews posted, and profiles that are a fan of.
-- Enable autoscolling of Vibes on main page
-- Enable sending/replying/archiving direct messages

 # Future Development
 Research Payments, Push notifications, Emails, Calander, Map, Facebook/Google Auth, Mobile App; flush out account types like:
-- Enable Basic capabilities limiting: Limited to 1 Vibe per use, limit 1 uploaded and 1 url images, can initiate by sending 1 message per day, reply to any message, post upto 10 comments per month.
+- Enable Basic capabilities limiting: Limited to 1 Vibe per user, limit 1 uploaded and 1 url images, can comment upto 3 times per day, can reply to any message, but can not initiate any direct message.
 - Enable Premium capabilities: Upto 5 vibes posted at a time, unlimited comments and messages, additional profile images.

 # Assumptions: